DeveshParagiri/buildme/README.md

 buildme starter init flask-api devparagiri/flask-api-template

 # Generate a shell script that zips files in a folder
-buildme generate "bash script to zip all files in ./logs older than 7 days"
+buildme "bash script to zip all files in ./logs older than 7 days"

 ```
 ---